SBFRF/getdata/netCDF_howTo.md

 yml files
 Basically a text file with standard formatting.
-Iíve found that most text editors handle them OK but not perfect.
+I‚Äôve found that most text editors handle them OK but not perfect.
 Mixed up formatting can cause the netCDF conversion to crash.
 Global yml files:
 Specifies the global attributes.
 This can include whatever you want it to.
 One of the requirements for our data to get onto our data portal is that we have title as a global attribute.
 We can remove this from the code but I have not done so.
 This also makes a dimension called station_name_length which is a little weird.
 If this gets on your nerves we can hack it and get rid of this.
  A lot of people have spent a lot of time thinking about this.
 If you want to see some guidance: